beeradmoore/dlss-archive/README.md

 ### Know of a DLSS version not found in this archive?
 Please file a new [issue](https://github.com/beeradmoore/dlss-archive/issues) so I can validate and track it down.

+### Special thanks
+Special thanks to [TechPowerUp](https://www.techpowerup.com/download/nvidia-dlss-dll/) for doing the groundwork to allow all of this to happen.